jwodder/javaproperties/meta/notes.md

         - empty key
     - [first nonblank character in a line is a colon or =]
         - empty key
+    - [writing a comment containing a backslash followed by a non-Latin-1 character]
+        - The comment will contain `\\uXXXX`

 - Terminating newlines are discarded, but not other trailing whitespace.